Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ***WARNING!
 This antenna has a circular polarization, meaning you <u>HAVE</u> to match it with the satellites', that being RHCP!!!*** (For APT & LRPT)
 ![Correct QFH polarization](../../assets/images/Radio/QFH-correct-polarization.jpg)
 *Bottom to top, RHCP is twisted clockwise, while LHCP is twisted counter-clockwise.
-CC for image: muellermilch.de on Discord*
+CC for image: soplica.pl on Discord*

 Using the incorrect circular polarization presents itself as the signal being weak, fading significantly throughout the pass.